Elon, North Carolina

 If we have tears, they will be wiped away.
 “God himself will be with them and be their God.
 ‘He will wipe every tear from their eyes.”
 Not only will all of our tears be gone but God will wipe them away.
 That’s what we do to our kids when they are little.
 When they cry, we wipe their tears away and that is what Jesus will do to us.
 His is just symbolic.
 God is not going to have a big handkerchief in heaven.

 Revelation 7:16 says, “Never again will they hunger; never again will they thirst.”
 People will not be hungry or thirsty.
 There will be no starvation in heaven be there will be food in heaven.
-Now this leads to many questions.
-We know there will be fruit in heaven but what about coffee?
-Will there be any Starbucks in heaven?

 A more difficult question is this: Will we be vegetarians in heaven?
 Will we get to eat any Big Macs in heaven?
 Will we eat meat in heaven?
 Jesus ate meat in his glorified body (Luke 24:42-43).
 Many believe that the eternal state is described as a new paradise like the Garden of Eden.